 As a platform, Instagram isn’t always the best thing for our mental health, so I try really hard to follow only people and brands that add some value to my life.
-The five I’ve chosen to share today are all very different humans, from very different backgrounds; some on the world stage and some local to Sydney (for now at least).
+The five inspiring women I’m sharing with you today are all very different humans, from very different backgrounds; some on the world stage and some local to Sydney (for now at least).
 I like each of them for different reasons, but they do all have one thing in common: they make me feel good about myself.

 Bec has been real and raw and genuine on Instagram since way before it was cool.
 She’s strong, she’s fit, she is truly hilarious and she posts videos of herself dancing awkwardly on occasion (although not as often as she used to unfortunately).
 If you’ve ever felt like you’re not good enough/small enough/big enough/strong enough/’girly’ enough… any of those ‘enough’ statements, then you really need to be follow Bec.
 She’ll help you more than you’d imagine someone you’ve never met from Instagram possibly could.